 Attend an Independence Day parade

-You can always plan for 2020.
-The 2019 Philippine Independence Day Parade took place in New York City on June 2.
+The 2020 Philippine Independence Day Parade will take place in New York City on June 7.

 Try a new food